jameshu88/a1100K/flipper_zero/README.md

 ## Overview

-**a1100k** is an ethical On-Off Keying (OOK) hacking tool designed to brute-force garage door frequencies using de Bruijn's algorithm.
+**a1100k** includes an ethical On-Off Keying (OOK) hacking tool designed to brute-force garage door frequencies using de Bruijn's algorithm.
 This tool leverages the capabilities of the [Flipper Zero](https://flipperzero.one/) device to generate and transmit unique OOK signal sequences, ensuring comprehensive coverage of all possible frequency combinations within a 12-bit range (4096 possibilities).

 ## What is de Bruijn's Algorithm?
 A de Bruijn sequence for a given alphabet size and subsequence length is a cyclic sequence in which every possible